International royalties collection

 If you are a master owner and want Ifpi to collect copyright remuneration for territories other than Sweden, please contact us at this email address – email@example.com (Rest Of the World) – and we will get back to you with further information.
 You are also welcome to contact us at this e-mail address if you have questions about these new routines.

 NOTE!
-Each rights holder must actively notify Ifpi (via email to email@example.com) in order for us to start collecting your master royalties internationally.
-Ifpi will stop collecting international royalties for rights holders who have previously (i.e. prior to 1 November 2020) crossed in one or more foreign countries.
+Each rights holder must actively notify Ifpi (via email to firstname.lastname@example.org) in order for us to start collecting your master royalties internationally.
+Ifpi has stopped collecting international royalties for rights holders who have previously (i.e. prior to 1 November 2020) crossed in one or more foreign countries.
 Ifpi needs a completely new mandate from each rights holder.

 Frequently asked questions